Bradley Online Learning

 Assistant Professor (Clinical) at Department of Psychiatry and Human Behavior and Pediatrics at The Warren Alpert Medical School of Brown University

-Dr. Mannix is a pediatric psychologist who works primarily with children and families who have both medical issues and psychological concerns.
+Margaret Mannix, PhD is a pediatric psychologist who works primarily with children and families who have both medical issues and psychological concerns.
 She earned her doctorate in clinical psychology, with a specialization in health psychology, from Yeshiva University in 2009.
 She completed an internship in child clinical psychology at the Franciscan Hospital for Children, and a fellowship in pediatric psychology at Brown Medical School in 2010.
 She currently provides clinical services to the Hasbro Partial Hospital Program as well as the Rhode Island Hospital department of outpatient psychiatry.
 Dr. Mannix participates in the training of interns, residents, and fellows in psychology, psychiatry, and pediatrics.
 Her primary research interest is coping with chronic illness, especially pediatric cancer.

 About this Course